astronomer/docs/software/apply-platform-config.md

 > **Note:** If you're interested in upgrading Astronomer to a new patch version of the platform, read [Upgrade to a Patch Version](upgrade-astronomer.md).

-## Step 1: Open Your config.yaml File
+## Step 1: Open your config.yaml file

 This file was created when you installed Astronomer using one of the following guides: